AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-test-cases.md

 ![](/img/how-tos/how-to-create-test-cases/below-step.png)

 11. To add a **Step** above, first click on the **Plus sign(+)** of a step then click the **Above** option.
+  > The purpose of adding *Steps (Above/Below)* in software testing is to modify the sequence of actions or instructions while preserving the logical flow and integrity of the test case.

 ![](/img/how-tos/how-to-create-test-cases/above-step.png)

 12. To remove any step, click on the **Cross sign(X)** of that step.
+   > Removing a *Step* is necessary to update or refine the test case's content, ensuring accuracy and relevance of test instructions.

 ![](/img/how-tos/how-to-create-test-cases/remove-step.png)

 13. To change **Verification Point(VP)**, click on the **Yes/No** button under the **VP** column.
+  > If the *Verification Point(VP)* is *On* then the required *Test Case* will show *Failed* or if the *Verification Point(VP)* is *Off* then the required *Test Case* will show *Blocked*.

 ![](/img/how-tos/how-to-create-test-cases/vp-point.png)